 Bear in mind, of course, that games are not a substitute for website content.
 Giving your readers a reason to stop by when there are no new articles is good, but don’t forget your website’s purpose.
 Assuming that purpose isn’t providing online games. 😉

 What are your favorite kinds of online games?
-Do you offer any games on your WordPress website?
+Do you recommend any other game plugins for WordPress?